 1. Baseball Cards

-With baseball cards, the difference between a throwaway card and a priceless card can be near imperceptible to the casual hobbyist.
-For that reason alone, you should think twice before selling any sports cards (or sports memorabilia in general) because it's more than just the quality of the piece in question - it's about the rarity.
-Unless you're an expert in this field, you could give away a fortune in memorabilia at your garage sale.
+>With baseball cards, the difference between a throwaway card and a priceless card can be nearly imperceptible to the casual hobbyist.
+You should think twice before selling any sports cards (or sports memorabilia in general) because it’s more than just the quality of the piece in question – it’s about the rarity.
+Unless you’re an expert in this field, you could give away a fortune in memorabilia at your garage sale.

 Everybody loves the sound of a piano, but as it turns out, only a few people want to pay for the privilege of having a piano in their home.
 "For what it's worth, I recently found out that pianos never sell," confesses one person.
 "Almost always, they have to be donated or just trashed.
 There is very little call for a used piano."